aditya-prabhu26/ai-resume-analyzer/README.md

     . pytesseract & Pillow – to extract text from image resumes

-## Project Structure
+## 📂 Project Structure

 AI-Resume-Reviewer/
 │
 ├── app.py        # Main  file
 ├── README.md     # Project documentation

-# How to Run the Project
+# ▶️ How to Run the Project

-  # ......
-Step 1: Install Python
+  # 1️⃣ Install Python

       Make sure Python (version 3.9 or above) is installed on your system.